caltechlibrary/mkpage/README.md

 # mkpage

-_mkpage_ is a collection of tools and static website renderer.
+_mkpage_ is a collection of tools that form a static website renderer.
 It was inspired by deconstructing more complex content management systems and distilling the rendering functions down to a core set of command line tools.
 It is well suited to building sites hosted